nickmcfaddin/comp3350-group-project/Documents/VisionStatement.md

 # Vision Statement
-To enhance the grocery experience, providing a platform that organizes and structures each shopping journey, ensuring simplicity and efficiency for all shoppers.
+To enhance the grocery shopping experience, providing a platform that organizes and structures each shopping journey, ensuring simplicity and efficiency for all shoppers.

 ### What is EasyShopper?
 EasyShopper puts all of your grocery lists in one location, providing a convenient and accessible way to monitor your shopping routine.
 This platform also keeps tabs on the quantities and expiry dates of items in your home.
 When you're running low on a product, EasyShopper will notice its low stock or automatically add it to your lists if you want, ensuring that you never run out.
 EasyShopper also allows for shoppers to search for a product, and get more information regarding that product such as nutritional facts.